Quick Introduction to Deep Learning

 • Hit ▶ Play

-Watch the loss curve drop — gradient descent is finding w and b right now.
+Watch the loss curve drop as the gradient descent finds the optimal \(w\) and \(b\).

 Try changing the learning rate — see it converge faster or explode.